This page has been archived.

 Information identified as archived is provided for reference, research or recordkeeping purposes.
 It is not subject to the Government of Canada Web Standards and has not been altered or updated since it was archived.
 Please contact us to request a format other than those available.

-On September 24, 2003, the Canadian International Trade Tribunal (Tribunal), pursuant to subsection 76.03(3) of the Special Import Measures Act (SIMA), initiated an expiry review of its finding made on July 2, 1999, in inquiry No. NQ-98-004, concerning certain flat hot-rolled carbon and alloy steel sheet and strip originating in or exported from France, Romania, the Russian Federation, and the Slovak Republic.
-As a result, the Commissioner of the Canada Customs and Revenue Agency (CCRA) initiated an investigation on September 25, 2003, to determine whether the expiry of the finding is likely to result in the continuation or resumption of dumping of the goods.
+On August 18, 2004, the Canadian International Trade Tribunal (Tribunal), pursuant to subsection 76.03(3) of the Special Import Measures Act (SIMA), initiated an expiry review of its order made on May 1, 2000, in Review No. RR-99-003, concerning women's leather and non-leather boots originating in or exported from the People's Republic of China.
+As a result, the President of the Canada Border Services Agency (CBSA) initiated an investigation on August 19, 2004, to determine whether the expiry of the order is likely to result in the continuation or resumption of dumping of the goods.

-The Tribunal will now conduct an inquiry to determine whether the continued or resumed dumping is likely to result in injury or retardation to Canadian industry, and will make an order by June 30, 2004
+The Tribunal will now conduct an inquiry to determine whether the continued or resumed dumping is likely to result in injury or retardation to Canadian industry, and will make orders by April 29, 2005.

-Questions relating to the President's (CBSA) determination should be addressed to:
+Questions relating to the President's determination should be addressed to:

 Fax (613) 941-2612